CelesteRoberts/Data-Analysis-Portfolio/README.md

 - Considering that freshmen may engage in more work compared to students in higher school years, explore part-time job openings or internship programs specifically tailored for freshmen.
 - Develop strategies to assist students in managing these expenses effectively, such as providing resources for affordable housing options, meal planning tips, and transportation subsidies or alternatives.

-## Farmer's Market Analysis in the U.S.
+## Farmer's Market Analysis in the US

 ### Project Overview